iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

 Perenio-EE provides a set of built-in features for LXC, such as SSH access, WEB-server, etc. These features can be enabled by Makefile settings or by command-line options.
 To enable a feature for every LXC-package install a developer should use Makefile settings.
 To apply it the developer should create config-file, set a proper setting there and mention this file by the Makefile LXC_config variable.
 To enable a feature for one time install a developer should mention required feature as a command-line option during LXC-package install.
-[A list of command-line options](#211-ee-installsh) is available by `ee-install.sh --help`.
+[A list of command-line options](#211-ee-install) is available by `ee-install --help`.

 ### 2.3.1.
 HIDDEN_FILES